Health benefits of phytochemicals

 Whole food supplements

-There are very few whole food supplements which have been evaluated in robust national randomised trials with the exception of the Pomi-T study.
-This study evaluated the impact of a whole food nutritional supplement containing green tea, pomegranate, turmeric, and broccoli.
+There are very few whole food supplements which have been evaluated in robust national randomised trials with the exception of the Phyto-V and Pomi-T studies.
+The pomi-t study evaluated the impact of a whole food nutritional supplement containing green tea, pomegranate, turmeric, and broccoli.
 In 2015, the full study was published in the esteemed ‘Nature’ journal and received extensive global media attention.
+In 2022, the phyto-v study evaluated a blend of pomegranate, citrus bioflavonoids, turmeric, chamomile and resveratrol and found a significant benefit for long covid, fatigue and overall well being.
+After it’s publication there was also extensive media attention and public interest in this product

 Caution must be taken with direct antioxidant supplements such as vitamin E, as well as other supplements which have not been evaluated in randomised trials.
 Many contain concentrated phytoestrogenic extracts or cloves and peppermint, which may in fact have negative properties.
 What’s more, unlike Pomi-T, which is now made by a Swiss Pharmaceutical company, the quality assurance of some over the counter products is very inconsistent.